Types of Oscillators: Simple Harmonic, Damped and Forced.

 F = -kx

-It is used to model many situations in real life where a mass oscillates about an equilibrium point.
+This motion is used to model many situations in real world where a mass oscillates about an equilibrium position.

 1. Simple Pendulum

-6. Motion of an oscillating liquid column in a U tube is SHM with period, T = 2πgh,where h is the height of liquid column in one arm of U tube in equilibrium position of liquid Therefore, T is independent of density of liquid.
+6. The motion of an oscillating liquid column in a U tube is SHM with period T = 2πgh, where h is the height of the liquid column in one arm of U tube in equilibrium position of the liquid.

-8. It is an electrical circuit, an inductance L connected across a capacitance C carrying a charge q.
+8. In an electrical circuit, an inductance L connected across a capacitance C carrying a charge q.

-The governing equation for the motion is :-
+The general governing equation for simple harmonic motion is:

 equation

-• m: mass of the ball in kg , m=1kg
+• m: mass of the ball in kg, m = 1 kg

 • b: damping factor in (Ns/m)